rambasnet/Object-Oriented-Programming-Design-Patterns/README.md

 # Python-Object-Oriented-Programming

-Class Notes for Object Oriented Programming - Python
+Class Notes for Object Oriented Programming and Design Patterns

 ## Text: Python Object Oriented Programming

 - Fourth Edition by Steven F. Lott and Dusty Phillips

 ## How to use the notebooks

 ### Important

 In order to learn coding, it's very important to actually type code on your own from scratch and NOT copy paste!
 You can run provided cells to see the output, follow along and learn from it.
-However, it's very important that you either start a new notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.
+However, it's very important that you either start a new notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided for self assessment.

 ### Online services